-Also Kazumi and Shouhei Tatsumi, where Shouhei is a somber-looking man in his late 40's/early 50's and Kasumi is an Aloof Dark-Haired Girl who's only 30.
-To make things worse, Kazumi cheated on Shouhei with her very handsome co-worker and planned to make their divorce as scandalous and humiliating as possible for Shouhei, so he killed her.
+Also Kazumi and Shouhei Tatsumi, where Shouhei is a somber-looking man in his early 50's and Kazumi is an Aloof Dark-Haired Girl who's only 30.
+To make things worse, Kazumi cheated on Shouhei with her very handsome co-worker and planned to make their divorce as scandalous and humiliating as possible for Shouhei, so he snapped and killed her.

 In the Astérix comic books, the 93-year old Geriatrix has a young and beautiful wife.